RHR Research Review: Cancer, Alzheimer’s, Statins, Light & Sleep, Candida, and Screens & Kids

 In this episode of Revolution Health Radio, Chris Kresser reviews some of the most interesting recently published studies and shares his thoughts and insights on them.
 Chris examines studies related to cancer and artificial sweeteners,...

 RHR: Prevention and Treatment of Alzheimer’s from a Functional Perspective—with Dr. Dale Bredesen

 In this episode, Dr. Bredesen of the Buck Institute explores Alzheimer's disease and how it can be prevented and treated with diet and lifestyle changes.

-The incidence of Alzheimer’s disease is rising sharply, but our understanding of this devastating condition remains incomplete.
+Incidences of Alzheimer’s disease have rising sharply, but our understanding of this devastating condition remains incomplete.
 In an effort to develop more effective treatments, researchers have begun to explore new theories of what causes Alzheimer’s.
-One of the latest and most promising of these is that Alzheimer’s is an infectious disease, caused by pathogenic microbes like fungi, bacteria, and viruses.

 The aluminum found in many deodorants could contribute to diseases such as breast cancer and Alzheimer’s.
 Find out what you should use instead.